Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 ssh -L 8787:localhost:8787 -i "your-ssh-key" ubuntu@146.118.XX.XXX
 ```

-Once connected, execute the above Singularity command and open a web browser and enter http://localhost:8787/ in the address bar.
+Once connected, execute the above Singularity command and open a web browser on your local machine and navigate to http://localhost:8787/ in the address bar.

-- Enter the username: `rstudio`
+- Enter the username: `ubuntu`
-- Enter the password you gave it e.g the string returned by `echo $RSERVER_PASSWORD`
+- Enter the password you gave it e.g `yourpassword`

 ## Build with Docker (SIH staff only)

-To recreate this Dockerfile you can follow these steps, for example.
+If you wish to make modifications to the container or recreate this Dockerfile from scratch, follow these steps, for example.

-Check out this repository with git:
+Clone this repository with git:

 ```bash
 git clone https://github.com/Sydney-Informatics-Hub/Rstudio-rnaseq-contained.git

 ```

-Edit as required, then build with Docker:
+Edit the `Dockerfile` as required, then build with Docker:

 ```bash
 cd Rstudio-rnaseq-contained
 sudo docker build . -t sydneyinformaticshub/rnaseq-rstudio:4.1.0
 ```

-Push the image to dockerhub:
+Push the image to Dockerhub:

 ```bash
 sudo docker push sydneyinformaticshub/rnaseq-rstudio:4.1.0